 They also tend to want to avoid the expense of defending a claim for too long.
 These interests push them towards an out-of-court settlement.

-What are some common kinds of cases?
+What are common kinds of cases?

 A wrongful termination is a discharge for an illegal reason.
 Even for workers in at-will employment structures, there are numerous ways for a termination to be for an illegal reason.
 Some of them include:

-- breaching the employment contract, and
+- breaching the employment contract,

-- discrimination on the basis of a protected class, like sexual orientation or national origin.
+- discrimination on the basis of a protected class, like sexual orientation or national origin,

 How do damages work in a wrongful termination lawsuit in California?